 - Monitoring and reviewing progress and outcomes.

-- Prescribing safe and clinically appropriate pharmacy items in accordance with the Transport Accident Commission's pharmacy policy.
+- Prescribing safe and clinically appropriate pharmacy items in accordance with the Transport Accident Commission's medication guideline.

 - Referrals to other healthcare services and monitoring the effectiveness of these services.